keras-team/keras/docs/templates/datasets.md

 ## Boston housing price regression dataset

-This dataset taken from the StatLib library which is maintained at Carnegie Mellon University.
+This dataset is taken from the StatLib library which is maintained at Carnegie Mellon University.

 Dataset 404 with 13 attributes of houses at different locations around the Boston suburbs in the late 1970s training data, targets ar the median values of the houses at a location (in k$), and 102 test data.